Streamline Web-Development with Bulma CSS Framework

 class to it:

-|
+| |

 Transforming Square to Circle: Enhancing Your Image with Bulma #

-Let’s get the first benefit by rounding the square image, wrap and modify the img
+Let’s get the first benefit by rounding the square image, wrap and modify the img like this:

-|
+| |

 Let’s break down the changes:

-is a HTML element to wrap media files (like images) which can optionally have a caption for the image as well.
-Feel free to read more about the figure HTML element.image
+figureis a HTML element to wrap media files (like images) which can optionally have a caption for the image as well.
+Feel free to read more about the figure HTML element.imagedefines, that this figure will wrap an image.containerwill center the element.is-128x128will set the image size to 128 px * 128 px.- As you can see also we add

-, this finally transforms the square image to a round one.
+is-roundedto theimg, this finally transforms the square image to a round one.

 Elevate Interaction: Implementing a Sleek and Engaging Button Design #

 While it’s nice to ask users to connect, it’s to “decent” right now.
-Add this attribute
+Add this attribute to your a link:

-class="button is-primary mt-5"
+class="button is-primary mt-5":

-|
+| |

 Here’s what happened: